 Antoni Gaudi designed the captivating Sagrada Familia Church, which is the largest unfinished Roman Catholic Church in Barcelona and is listed in the UNESCO World Heritage Site along with many intricate structures throughout Barcelona.
 He is the pioneer of Catalan Modernism.
 Sagrada Familia Church is considered the most visited site globally, it has more than 2.5 million visitors annually.

-Francisco Goya was a Spanish romantic painter and a printmaker.
+Francisco Goya was a Spanish romantic painter and printmaker.
 He is considered to be the most significant Spanish artist of the late 18th and 19th Centuries.
 A reflection of historic upheavals is manifested in his paintings, drawings, and etchings.
 His famous works include The Family of Charles IV, The Clothed Maja, The Naked Maja, Saturn Eating his Children, and the Third of May 1808.

 A Spanish surrealist painter and printmaker, Salvador Dali is well known for his detailed artistic styles, technical expertise, and unusual images of his work.
 The Persistence of Memory (1931), depicting limp melting watches is his most famous painting.

-19. Cool facts about Spain
+19. Cool Facts about Spain

 Fun facts about Spain comprise the Spanish Christmas Lottery.
-It is curated by Spain’s state-owned Loterias y Apuestas del Estado.This Christmas tradition goes back 200 years.
-It takes place every 22nd of December comprising fun facts about Spain.
+It is curated by Spain’s state-owned Loterias Apuestas del Estado.
+This Christmas tradition goes back 200 years.
+It takes place every 22nd of December and contains fun facts about Spain.
 Known as the El Gordo, it was first held on 4 March 1812.
 It is the second-longest persistently running lottery in the world.

 Marking the beginning of Christmas in Spain, The El Greco is an indication for the festivities to start.
 People are always willingly ready to participate in the hope te getting the El Gordo, the biggest price.